fido-device-onboard/client-sdk-fidoiot/docs/tpm.md

 `Ubuntu* OS version 20.04 or 22.04 / RHEL* OS version 8.4 or 8.6 / Debian 11.4` on x86 was used as a development and execution OS.
 Follow these steps to compile and execute FIDO Device Onboard (FDO).

 The FDO Client SDK execution depend on OpenSSL* toolkit version.
-Currently we support 1.1.1q (and 3.0) version.
-In this release, to support openssl 3, the deprecated 1.1.1 APIs usage warnings are suppressed and actual porting will be done in a future release.
+Currently we support openssl 3.0 version.
+If you are not prefering to migrate to openssl 3, please use the older v1.1.2 version of this repo that complies with 1.1.1q.
 Users must install or upgrade the toolkit before compilation if the toolkit is not available by default in the environment.

 ## 1. Packages Requirements when Setting up TPM* 2.0